m-gagne/azure-tutorials/tutorial-windows-azure-ruby-on-rails-capistrano-3-postgresql.md

 ## NOTE

-GitHub does not support embeding gists in markdown.
-Therefore either follow the README.html file or download and compile this yourself.
+GitHub does not support embeding gists in markdown, so the code examples will not appear.
+Either follow the README.html file or download and compile this yourself.

 ## Time